GWilloughby99/Stop-and-search-figures-year-ending-March-2020/docs/index.md

 # Specific ethnic groups are stopped and searched more than others

-**BAME groups are more likely to be stopped by West Midlands and Metropolitan Police Forces**
+**BAME groups are more likely to be stopped by the West Midlands and Metropolitan Police Force areas**

 Latest figures from the [Home Office](https://www.gov.uk/government/statistics/police-powers-and-procedures-england-and-wales-year-ending-31-march-2020) revealed that year ending March 2020, **577,054 searches** took place.